 - Cultural awareness

-Assessment for Cambridge IGCSE includes written and oral tests, coursework and practical assessment.
+Assessment for Cambridge includes written tests, coursework and practical assessment.
 Schools have the option of assessing learners using only external examinations or combining examinations with course work.
 Course work is set and marked by the teachers and externally moderated by Cambridge.

 Cambridge International AS and A-Levels are internationally benchmarked qualifications providing excellent preparation for university education.
 They are a part of the Cambridge Advanced Stage.
 These qualifications are widely recognized and valued by universities and employers alike.